isomerpages/nyp-sirs/index.md

       image: /images/images-2021/Home-Highlights-DREO.png
       alt: Home-Highlights-DREO.png
   - infopic:
-      title: SkillsFuture for Digital Workplace (SFDW)
-      description: With refreshed and updated content, our new SFDW course can help you to improve your digital engagement.
-Learn essential skills to stay connected, boost productivity and gain the confidence to enhance your new digital lifestyle!
-      url: /digital-programmes/skillsfuture-digital-workplace
-      image: /images/images-2021/Home-Highlights-SFDW.png
-      alt: alt text
-      button: More about SFDW
-  - infopic:
       title: SGUnited Skills (SGUS) Programme administered by SIRS
       description: The SGUnited Skills (SGUS) Programme is open to all mid-career Singapore Citizens and Singapore Permanent Residents who can commit to